On this page

-New Zealand receives applications from other countries seeking to undertake marine scientific research (MSR) in the New Zealand Territorial Sea, Exclusive Economic Zone (EEZ) and Continental Shelf.
+On behalf of the New Zealand Government, the Ministry of Foreign Affairs and Trade receives and manages applications from nationals and organisations of other countries seeking to undertake marine scientific research (MSR) in the New Zealand Territorial Sea, Exclusive Economic Zone (EEZ) and Continental Shelf.
+This includes the EEZ and Territorial Sea surrounding Tokelau.

-The United Nations Convention on the Law of the Sea 1982 (the Convention) establishes a comprehensive regime for the law of the sea.
-Under the Convention, every State has the right to conduct marine scientific research, subject to the rights and duties of the coastal State in whose jurisdiction the research is being conducted.
+Under UNCLOS, every State has the right to conduct marine scientific research, subject to the rights and duties of the coastal State in whose jurisdiction the research is being conducted.
 Coastal States have the exclusive right to regulate, authorise and conduct MSR in their Territorial Sea.
 For MSR in their EEZ or Continental Shelf however, in normal circumstances, States shall grant their consent although certain conditions may be attached.

 Applying for consent to undertake MSR in New Zealand's waters